-Research is an important component of the graduate school experience, and HE-OEJ offers students many opportunities to undertake research projects.
-Faculty members regularly engage graduate students in their research efforts.
-Students also have the option to work on research projects with fellow students and through independent study.
-Research commitments can range in terms of time, pay, and experience.
+Research is an important component of the graduate school experience.Students interested in gaining research experience beyond course assignments can pursue opportunities to work on research projects with other students and through independent study.
 If you are interested in pursuing research efforts, reach out to your advisor.